 The negatives

 Of course I’d still like to see a cheaper product, but I believe it to be of good quality and it is priced competitively, so it would be unfair to single out cost as a negative.
-I’d also like it to be 100% effective and prevent Coco from experiencing the discomfort of blocked anal glands completely, but that may be an unrealistic expectation.
-So again, it doesn’t seem appropriate to consider that as a negative, particularly because it really has helped, even if it hasn’t eradicated the problem completely.
 But, I do consider over-sized plastic pots as a negative, so…

 Plastic container

 Please reconsider the packaging of your dog supplements, Omni.
 You have put so much thought to the paper bags you use for your dried dog food – see my Omni dog food review for more on that – and surely there has been enough innovation in the wider world of supplementation, including human-grade products, to do this differently?
-I really hope this is on their to-do list because these plastic pots are larger than they need to be, and feel very wasteful.
+I really hope this is on their to-do list because although they have reduced the size of the pot recently, it still feels a bit wasteful even though it is recyclable.

 My thoughts on Omni Anal Glands Supplements

-So, I get to write about some interesting things here on Vegan Mum, and learn a lot as a result of the research I carry out for my articles.
-I certainly feel like I’ve become quite knowledgeable about the workings of a dog’s rear end and I hadn’t originally realised that Coco’s ‘scooting’ – where a dog shuffles about on their bottom – was part of her anal gland issue.
-For years I’d assumed it was worm-related, although I’ve no idea why I thought that.
+I get to learn a lot as a result of the research I carry out for my articles, and I’ve certainly become quite knowledgeable about the workings of a dog’s rear end for this one!
+I hadn’t originally realised that Coco’s ‘scooting’ – where a dog shuffles about on their bottom – was part of her anal gland issue and had always assumed it was worm-related, although I’ve no idea why I thought that.

-Anyway, scooting she was, and biting her bottom, and suddenly turning her head to stare at her backside like it had just caught light.
-But it was only when we visited the vet for a completely different reason some time ago that I mentioned these behaviours and hey presto, they knew immediately what it was.
-I think if Coco had known what was going to happen next she might have beaten a hasty retreat back into the waiting room, although the snapping on of the rubber gloves should have given her an inkling.
+Anyway, I mentioned the scooting, bum-biting, and how Coco kept glaring at her own backside to the vet and hey presto, they knew immediately what it was.
+I think if Coco had known what was going to happen next she might have beaten a hasty retreat back into the waiting room, and the snapping on of the rubber gloves should have given her an inkling.

-Suffice to say it is a pretty undignified procedure, and probably not one that your dog will want repeating too often.
-Coco certainly began to eye the vet with a little more suspicion afterwards.
+Suffice to say it’s a pretty undignified procedure, and Coco certainly began to eye the vet with a little more suspicion afterwards.
 But it is effective, and saves your dog from a lot of discomfort as well as potentially more serious conditions.
 However, if it were me (and thankfully it’s not!)
 I would prefer to find a preventative measure instead.
 And that’s what these anal glands supplements are.

-And whilst it is not always possible to tell if nutritional supplements are working (how do you know if your dog’s vitamin B levels have increased without a blood test) it is a different story with these.
-You can actually see that they’re working because over time, Coco’s poos became firmer, and a bit more frequent, and she stopped displaying the symptoms previously associated with her glands becoming blocked.
+And whilst it is not always possible to tell if some nutritional supplements are working, it is a different story with these.
+You can actually see the results and over time, Coco’s poos became firmer, bulkier, a bit more frequent, and she stopped displaying the symptoms previously associated with her glands becoming blocked.

-So actually, this has been a pretty easy review to write because the results of using the product are visible and tangible, although it does take some weeks before they have a significant impact.
+So actually, this has been a pretty easy review to write because the results of using the product are very visible, although it does take some weeks before they have a significant impact.
 So if your dog suffers from this condition, then Omni’s Anal Glands supplements might be just what their bottom needs.
+And if Coco could speak, I suspect she’d second that!

 More Dog Supplement reviews

-Omni have some great dog supplements, many of which I have reviewed below.
+I hope you have found this Omni anal glands supplement review helpful.
+Omni have several other effective dog supplements, many of which I have reviewed below.
 But if you’d like to see more, go to Omni’s online store to find their full range.

 Leave a Reply